-When trading low-priced coins, you may occasionally see a warning that the estimated fee greatly exceeds the declared 0.2%.
+When trading low-priced coins, you may occasionally see a warning that the estimated fee greatly exceeds your current fee rate.
 In the example below the displayed fee is 10% of the order amount!
 Why is this happening?

-In every trade on the exchange one of participants (taker) is paying the 0.2% fee.
-But if the trade amount is very low and the coin is very cheap, the 0.2% fee can become incalculable, less than a satoshi.
+In every trade on the exchange, one of the participants (or both) is paying a reasonable fee (you may check your fees here).
+But if the trade amount is very low and the coin is very cheap, the fee can become incalculable, less than a satoshi.
 In such a case the fee amount is rounded up to the nearest calculable amount.

 Hypothetically, your order can be filled with a huge amount of such low-volume trades.
-For every such trade you pay slightly more than 0.2%, and the total fee amount grows proportionally really high.
-But this is the worst case scenario, which our engine takes into consideration while calculating the total fee amount.
+For every such trade, you pay slightly more than your current fee, and the total fee amount grows proportionally really high.
+But this is the worst-case scenario, which our system takes into consideration while calculating the total fee amount.

 What happens in real life then?